aws-samples/config-resource-compliance-dashboard/conformance_pack/README.md

 ### Conformance Pack Composition
 The solution deploys two conformance packs:
-- **CRCD-Security-Recommendations** containing all standard AWS Config rules deployed in all Regions and all accounts of your organization.
+- **CRCD-Threat-Informed-Security-Compliance** containing all standard AWS Config rules deployed in all Regions and all accounts of your organization.
-- **CRCD-Security-Recommendations-IA-IAM** containing all rules that apply to AWS Identity and Access Management (IAM) resources, including the custom rules.
+- **CRCD-Threat-Informed-Security-Compliance-IAM** containing all rules that apply to AWS Identity and Access Management (IAM) resources, including the custom rules.
 Since IAM resources are global, these rules can be deployed on one Region to avoid redundancy and optimize cost.

 The conformance packs support all parameters exposed by standard AWS Config rules and manages automatically regional availability of rules - i.e. you can deploy the conformance pack in all Regions where AWS Config is enabled, and if a rule is not available in a Region, it will be automatically skipped.